 Manufacturers and distributors of products may be subject to the recall or return of their products for a variety of reasons, including product defects, such as contamination, unintended harmful side effects or interactions with other substances, packaging safety and inadequate or inaccurate labeling disclosure.
 If any of the Company's products are recalled due to an alleged product defect or for any other reason, the Company could be required to incur the unexpected expense of the recall and any legal proceedings that might arise in connection with the recall.
-The Company may lose a significant amount of sales and may not be able to replace those sales at an acceptable margin or at all.
-In addition, a product recall may require significant management attention.
+The Company may lose a significant amount of sales and may not be able to replace those sales at an acceptable margin, or at all.
+In addition, a product recall may require significant Management attention and may require a substantial change in the Company's manufacturing process.